2.0 EcoBoost Common Engine Problems

 Chandler is an automotive expert with over a decade of experience working on and modifying cars.
 A couple of his favorites were his heavily modded 2016 Subaru WRX and his current 2020 VW Golf GTI.
 He’s also a big fan of American Muscle and automotive history.
 Chandler’s passion and knowledge of the automotive industry help him deliver high-quality, insightful content to TuningPro readers.

 Ford first released the 2.0 EcoBoost engine for the 2010 model year, and it has since become a workhouse.
 Appearing in more than a dozen models throughout the Ford, Lincoln, Volvo, and Range Rover brands, the 2.0 EcoBoost is truly a stand out engine.
-Featuring a twin-scroll turbocharger and direct injection, the Ford 2.0 EcoBoost utilizes some of the best modern tech in the automotive industry.
-Though it is only a decade old, the 2.0 has already made quite a reputation for itself.
+Featuring a twin-scroll turbocharger and direct injection, the engine utilizes some of the best modern tech in the automotive industry.

-In this article, we’re going to cover everything you need to know about the Ford 2.0 EcoBoost inline-four engine.
-We’ll go over the EcoBoost history, technical specifications, vehicle applications, and basic engine design.
+In this article, we cover everything you need to know about the Ford 2.0 EcoBoost inline-four engine.
+We go over the EcoBoost history, technical specifications, vehicle applications, and basic engine design.
 We’ll also cover the 2.0’s reliability and common problems, and also give a brief mod guide to ramp up the horsepower and torque.

 Ford 2.0 EcoBoost Engine History